The best ever homemade blueberry pancakes are super easy to make from scratch.

 - 1 ¾ cups milk or as needed

 - 1 cup blueberries or more to taste

-- Add wet ingredients to the dry ingredients and stir just until combined, batter should look slightly lumpy.
+- Add the wet mixture to the dry ingredients, stirring just until combined.
+The batter should look slightly lumpy.

-- Preheat a griddle or frying pan to 350°F (medium heat).
-Lightly grease with oil.
+- Preheat a nonstick pan or griddle to medium heat (350°F) and lightly grease with vegetable oil.

 - Pour ¼ cup batter on the griddle for each pancake and immediately sprinkle with blueberries.

 - Cook until bubbles form and start to pop on the edges, about 2 minutes.
 Flip the pancakes and cook for an additional 1 to 2 minutes on the other side.

 - After each batch, use tongs to wipe off any blueberries left on the pan or griddle with a wet paper towel.
 Repeat with the remaining batter.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.